backblaze-b2-samples/download_file_in_loop/README.md

-# Download File B2API in Loop
+# Download file in a loop (using the Backblaze B2 API)

 This script takes three inputs on the command line:
 1. A B2 filepath
 2. The expected SHA1 hash for this file.
-3. The number of times the download should be requested.
+3. The number of times the file should be downloaded.

 For any download attempt where the SHA1 from the input does not match the SHA1 from the B2 response AND the SHA1 of the downloaded file contents, request